 As we all know the Scroll Wheel performs two functions one of scroll wheel and second as a button.
-The device which measures the forward or backward motion and speed of that motion is called potentiometer.
-The Potentiometer has a three-terminal resistor and measures the speed and direction by analyzing the change in voltage across its three terminals.
+The device which measures the forward or backward motion and speed of that motion is called rotary encoder.
+The rotary encoder has a three-terminal resistor and measures the speed and direction by analyzing the change in voltage across its three terminals.
 Then it interprets the signal and sends them to the computer.

-Some mouse optical encoder instead of a potentiometer to measure scroll data.
+Some mouse optical encoder instead of a rotary encoder to measure scroll data.

 Check out the video below for better understanding.

 Buttons/Switch – Switches are simples devices which activates a response when a user clicks them.
 As mouse button is clicked thousands of times, so switches are specifically designed to handle that abuse.
 These switches are generally rated for millions of clicks and can be swapped with another one in some of the high-end gaming mouse.